primer/view_components/docs/content/components/beta/blankslate.md

 ## Accessibility

 - Set the `title` heading level based on what is appropriate for your page hierarchy.
 [Learn more about best heading practices (WAI Headings)](https://www.w3.org/WAI/tutorials/page-structure/headings/)
-- `link` can be set to provide more information that is relevant in the context of the `Blankslate`.
+- `secondary_action` can be set to provide more information that is relevant in the context of the `Blankslate`.
-- `link` text should be meaningful out of context and clearly describe the destination.
+- `secondary_action` text should be meaningful out of context and clearly describe the destination.
 Avoid using vague text like, "Learn more" or "Click here".

 ## Arguments